 Granite Shown: Neptune Bordeaux

 Granite comes in many different colors, but some are more rare than others, making them more expensive.
 Colors that are commonly seen in homes like beige, tan, brown, and black tend to be less expensive because they are more readily available.
 But colors like blue, purple, and red are much less common and therefore more expensive.

 In addition, color can also determine durability.
 Colors like red and brown tend to be harder, whereas white and gray are typically softer and more likely to chip or crack.
 However, just because some colors are considered higher grade than others doesn’t mean you should avoid those colors.
 Just make sure you pick a good cut of granite with ample thickness and durability.

 In addition to the style of the edges of countertops, polish is a good sign of quality.
 Polished edges are common on most countertops, but a perfectly polished edge with no scratches or milky finish shows whether or not it’s a high-end granite countertop.
 Milky or cloudy is not a finish you want for your granite—you want it to sparkle and shine, and have a consistent finish throughout, so a milky edge is a sign of a lower-quality countertop.

 Many people tend to wrap their fingers around the edges when they’re standing near the counter, allowing them to feel the underside of the granite, so another sign of quality is when the bottom of those edges are polished.

 Get Started On Your Kitchen Transformation

-We transformed this kitchen by trading the dated laminate countertops with wood edges for a beautiful, neutral granite that gives the space a high-quality look while also improving durability.
+We transformed this kitchen by trading the dated laminate countertops with wood edges for a beautiful, neutral grade of granite that gives the space a high-quality look while also improving durability.
 Looking to upgrade your kitchen?
 Contact us today to request a free in-home consultation.